PLP-WebTechnologies/feb-2025-final-project-and-deployment-Vy-Chels/README.md

 Apply HTML, CSS, and JavaScript concepts learned.
 Deploy the project using GitHub Pages, Netlify, or Vercel.

-## Instructions
-Choose one of the following project ideas:
-Blog Website: Implement a multi-page site with navigation.
-Ecommerce Website: Implement a multi-page site with navigation.

 >[!NOTE]
 > - Include at least: